Develop the Skills All Organizations Need

 ||History of Rhetoric

-A minimum of 125 credits is required for the bachelor’s degree in Communication.
+A minimum of 125 credits is required for the Bachelor’s of Arts in Communication degree.

-To review course descriptions, please refer to the undergraduate catalog (PDF).
+To review course descriptions for a mass communications major, please refer to the undergraduate catalog (PDF).

-GMercyU’s Communications students have interned at many exciting organizations, including:
+Through GMercyU’s communication programs, our students have interned at many exciting organizations, including:

 - Malvern Retreat House